CIVIC AND COMMERCE

 Raymond Memorial Day Parade

-Raymond is a very patriotic city that is indebted to veterans.
+Raymond is a very patriotic city that is indebted to veterans, celebrating Memorial Day for 111 years!
 Every year, Raymond's population seems to double or triple on Memorial Day, as current and former residents come together to celebrate and remember the sacrifices that our veterans have made for us to live in freedom.

 Raymond's community observance of Memorial Day takes place with a traditional parade beginning at 9:00 am at MACCRAY East Elementary school and traveling from cemetery to cemetery and the reading of names of deceased veterans.
 There are special markers and American flags on the Veterans' graves.

 The Raymond American Legion Peter Leuze Post 420 and Auxiliary lead the parade.
 Marchers, veterans, mounted riders, the MACCRAY marching band, and other groups will march past the Cofield Street Apts., turn left on Cofield Street, and proceed south to Hwy.
 23, where the parade will turn left and head east to the Fairview Cemetery.